FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 It depends on your use case.
 If you already have a forum with existing users, you might want to allow them to continue to use the username and password they are familiar with to sign in.

 But if you're starting with a fresh nodebb installation, I can't think of any reason to leave local login enabled.
-If you do leave local login turned on, your users will see both options when the click the "login" link, as shown above.
+If you do leave local login turned on, your users will see both options when they click the "login" link, as shown above.

 In either case, you should [turn off local registration](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc#additional-configuration) because the whole point of this post is to have all user data stored in your SSO server, not in nodebb.